 At Integrity Woodworking, Inc. we know that you value your home and we do, too.
 We strive to give our customers the quality service you deserve.
 That is why we go the extra mile to bring integrity workmanship into every door, trim and molding installation project we take on.

 We want your home to not just look the way you want, but also give you that feeling that you desire.
 That is why we specialize in door installations and trim installations because we know that these are the services that will truly make your house feel like a home.

 Hire a Professional Woodworker or DIY?

 Why hire a door installer?

-Slab doors don't actually fit in old openings.
-It may say it's the correct height and width, but in fact, the door is made bigger for a reason.
-These doors need to be cut down to fit.
-In addition to cutting the door down to size, you need to cut out the areas for the hinges and for the knob.
-Even if you get all of that right, the door may still not fit.
-An experienced door installer will know how to perfectly fit the door into the old openings?
+Installing Slab Doors.
+Slab doors don't actually fit in old openings, even if it says it's the correct height and width.
+Slab doors are made bigger for a reason - they are supposed to be cut down to fit.
+In addition to cutting the door down to size, you need to precisely cut out the areas for the hinges and for the knob.
+The only fool-proof way of installing a slab door is to hire an experienced door installer; they will know how to perfectly fit your slab door.

 Can I put a slab door in an exterior entry?